Johnny Briggs’s match haul of 15 for 28 remains the most devastating figures ever © Getty Images

 However, when he eventually did bowl in the Lord’s Test in 1886, he captured 11 Australian wickets for 74 runs.

 By the time he arrived in South Africa on England’s first official tour of the country, he was acknowledged as the best left-arm slow bowler of England.

 The historic tour

 The side was led by Charles Aubrey Smith, who later graced the silver screen as a character actor in Hollywood.
-The tour itself was not supposed to feature Test matches.
+The tour itself was not supposed to feature Tests.
 It took place more as a result of a personal venture by an army officer named Gardner Warton.